 Therefore we have two types of Lyme-infected patients presenting in our East Valley Naturopathic Doctors Clinic.
 Lyme can cause acute symptoms, as can many other infectious agents such as bacteria, virus, parasites, and fungi or yeast.
 These patients present with new-onset symptoms within days, weeks, and perhaps a few months of exposure to Lyme disease.
-The other group of patients we most often see have been infected sometime in the past.
+The other group of patients, we most often diagnose and treat, have been infected sometime in the past.
 They may have had some degree of acute symptoms, but they were not sufficient to seek medical help or were misdiagnosed as a mild respiratory infection or Influenza virus.
 More than 50% of Lyme patients do not recall seeing a bulls-eye rash distinct to acute infections.
-What can complicate this picture, even more, is that an old infection might have lain dormant for decades, only to be awakened or intensified by a new exposure to mold, viral or bacterial infection.
+What can complicate this picture, even more, is that an old infection might have lain dormant for decades, only to be awakened or intensified by a new exposure to stress, mold toxins, and viral or bacterial infections.

-The most common form of lyme has been Borrelia burgdorferi sensu lato complex, however there are over 2 dozen species of borrelia that have been discovered at this time.
-Prevalence of ticks were predominantly in the Northeast and Upper midwest but have been migrating and now found in 43 states.
+The most common form of Lyme has been Borrelia burgdorferi sensu lato complex, however there are over 2 dozen species of borrelia that have been discovered at this time.
+Prevalence of ticks were predominantly in the Northeast and Upper midwest but have been migrating and now found in 43 confirmed states.
 The CDC estimates more than 300,000 people are diagnosed with Lyme each year.
-Lyme can be injected into the body by a bite of an infected Blacklegged tick (Ixodes scapularis), through blood transfusions and an infected mother who unknowingly passes it to her child in utero.
+Lyme can be injected into the body by a bite of an infected Blacklegged tick (Ixodes scapularis), through blood transfusions, and even through an infected mother who can unknowingly pass it to her child in utero.

 - Cognitive dysfunction, meaning poor memory, severe brain fog

 - Headaches and neck stiffness

 - Neuropathic symptoms: nerve pain, numbness, hot/cold sensations, tingling